wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 12 With the spirit of freemen , they grasped their weapons of war in their hands , and went out to meet them without fear ; resolved to conquer or to die.*

+* Although it may be said the British were not conquered ; yet they were defeated.

 13 For well they knew , that life would be a burthen to them , when their habitations were consumed with fire ; their parents slaughtered ; and the innocence of their wives and their sisters violated.

-14 Now the name of the chief captain of the army of Columbia was Samuel , whose surname was Smith :** a valiant man , who had fought in the days of Washington , and gained much honor.
+14 Now the name of the chief captain of the army of Columbia was Samuel , whose sur-name was Smith :* a valiant man , who had fought in the days of Washington , and gained much honor.

+* Gen. Smith.

 15 Moreover , Samuel was a man well-stricken in years , and he had many brave captains under him ; even Stricker , and Stansbury , and Winder were with him.

-16 Now it was somewhat after the midday when the engines of destruction began their roaring noises :
+16 Now it was somewhat after the mid-day when the engines of destruction began their roaring noises :

 17 And the fire and smoke were vomited forth out of their mouths , so that the light of the sun was hidden by the means of the black clouds that filled the air.

-* Although it may be said the British were not conquered ; yet they were defeated.
-** Gen. Smith.

 [253]